Visual & Performing Arts

 Berkeley County is proud to employ a staff of talented and dedicated visual art, music, dance and drama professionals who offer standards-based arts instruction for its students.
-Fifty-four art educators teach visual art to students in each of the district's schools.
-Elementary students are taught general music by twenty-three qualified music educators.
-Twenty band directors and sixteen choral instructors offer a variety of music courses in the district's middle and high schools.
-Orchestral strings instruction is provided by strings' teachers at seventeen schools.
-Eleven dance and drama educators work in nine of the district's schools.
+Fifty-six art educators teach visual art to students in each of the district's schools.
+Elementary students are taught general music by twenty-nine qualified music educators.
+Twenty-two band directors and sixteen choral instructors offer a variety of music courses in the district's middle and high schools.
+Orchestral strings instruction is provided by strings' teachers at eleven schools.
+Nineteen dance and drama educators work in nine of the district's schools.

 STEP: Special Talent Enrichment Program